Arup3201/blogr/README.md

 <img src="./logo.png" alt="Blogr.AI logo" height="50px"/>

-# Blogr.AI : Smart solution for blogging
+# Blogr: Platform for collaborative blogging

-## Requirements

-1. Platform that fulfills basic needs of any blog site.

-## Basic Blogging Platform
+## TODO

-1. Login users
-2. Author can write
-3. Reader can read blogs
-4. Reader can react and comment on the blogs
+1. User can signup and login using their email and password.
+2. User will logout when the login token expires.